boazbk/tcs/lec_08_uncomputability.md

 Y[0] = NAND(X[0],Harvard[0])
 ```

 However, $HALTNOYALE$ is uncomputable since every program $P$ can be transformed into an equivalent (and in fact improved `:)`) program $P'$ that does not contain the variable `Yale`.
-Hence if we could compute $HALTONYALE$ then determine halting on zero for NAND-TM programs (and hence for Turing machines as well).
+Hence if we could compute $HALTNOYALE$ then determine halting on zero for NAND-TM programs (and hence for Turing machines as well).

 Moreover, as we will see in [godelchap](){.ref}, there are uncomputable functions whose inputs are not programs, and hence for which the adjective "semantic" is not applicable.